 The ongoing crisis in Venezuela is not getting nearly as much attention as it deserves.
 One of the world's largest oil producers is home to a humanitarian crisis that could spill beyond its borders rapidly

 My wife bought me this for Christmas after I had completely forgotten about it earlier in the year.
-Kearns Goodwin looks at the presidencies of Lincoln, LBJ, and the two Roosevelts - each of which navigated years of unease and change.
+Kearns Goodwin looks at the presidencies of Lincoln, LBJ, and the two Roosevelts - each of whom navigated years of unease and change.
 It is obviously meant to draw parallels to the upheaval of the current moment.
 I have yet finish and therefore have no review.
 But stay tuned.